Integral filtered Sen theory and applications: Filtered Sen theory

 \section{Filtered Sen theory}

 In this section, we construct filtered Sen theory, which works in rational case, integral case and also the mod $p$ case.
-We show that (amplified) Sen operators stabilizes conjugate filtration, and indeed induce ``shifted (amplified) Sen operators".
+We show that (amplified) Sen operator stabilizes conjugate filtration, and the ``shifted" (amplified) Sen operator satisfies $1$-degree shrinking (cf. Remark \ref{rem:ds vs gt} for discussion of terminology).
 In the interlude \S \ref{sub-BeuilN}, we discuss the relations with Breuil's $N$-operator, which--- particularly the Griffiths transversality it satisfies--- was a strong motivation in our initial investigations.
 As a continuation of the previous section, we keep using Notation \ref{nota: rep and mod}; that is, we let $\star \in \{ \emptyset, \log \}$ and let $T$ be a $\star$-crystalline representation with Hodge--Tate weights $0 \leq r_1 \leq \cdots \leq r_d$.